rsokl/Learning_Python/Python/Module6_Testing/Intro_to_Testing.md

 # Introduction to Testing

 This section will show us just how simple it is to write rudimentary tests.
 We need only recall some of Python's basic scoping rules and introduce ourselves to the `assert` statement to write a genuine test function.
-That being said, this will simply kick off our testing journey.
-We will immediately encounter some important questions.
+That being said, we will quickly encounter some important questions to ponder.
 How do we know that our tests work?
 And, how do we know that our tests are effective?
+These questions will drive us deeper into the world of testing.

 Before we hit the ground running, let's take a moment to consider some motivations for testing out code.

 ## Why Should We Write Tests?
-With great power comes great responsibility: tests help us be responsible for the code that we create and that others will (hopefully) use.

 The fact of the matter is that everyone already tests their code to some extent.
-After coding, say, a new function, it is only natural to contrive an input to feed it, and to check that it returns the output that you expected.
+After writing, say, a new function, it is only natural to contrive an input to feed it, and to check that the function returns the output that we expected.
 To the extent that anyone would want to see evidence that their code works, we need not motivate the importance of testing.

-Less obvious is the massive benefits that we stand to gain from formalizing this testing process.
+Less obvious are the massive benefits that we stand to gain from formalizing this testing process.
 And by "formalizing", we mean taking the test scenarios that we were running our code through, and encapsulating them in their own functions that can be run from end-to-end.
-We will accumulate these functions into a "test suite" that we can run quickly and repeatedly.
+We will accumulate these test functions into a "test suite" that we can run quickly and repeatedly.

 There are plenty of practical details ahead for us to learn, so let's expedite this discussion and simply list some of the benefits that we can expect to reap from writing a robust test suite:

 - It saves us lots of time:
-  > After you have devised a test scenario for your code, it may only take us a second or so to run it - perhaps we need only run a couple of Jupyter notebook cells to check the output.
+  > After you have devised a test scenario for your code, it may only take us a second or so to run it; perhaps we need only run a couple of Jupyter notebook cells to verify the output of our code.
-  > However, this will quickly become unwieldy as we write more code and devise more test scenarios.
+  > This, however, will quickly become unwieldy as we write more code and devise more test scenarios.
   > Soon we will be dissuaded from running our tests except for on rare occasions.
+  >
   > With a proper test suite, we can run all of our test scenarios with the push of a button, and a series of green check-marks (or red x's...) will summarize the health of our project (insofar as our tests serve as good diagnostics).
   > This, of course, also means that we will find and fix bugs much faster!
   > In the long run, our test suite will afford us the ability to aggressively exercise (and exorcise) our code at little cost.